M-o-a-T/moat-kv/docs/source/client_protocol.rst

 DistKV's client protocol
 ========================

 DistKV's native client protocol is based on MsgPack.
+The client sends requests; the server sends one or more responses.
+You may (and indeed should) run concurrent requests on the same connection.

 Strings must be UTF-8, as per MsgPack specification.

 Requests and replies are mappings.

 The server initially sends a greeting, using sequence number zero.
+It will not send any other unsolicited message.

 Requests
 ========